How to Flatten JSON Arrays Online: A Complete Guide to Depth Control, Nested Structures, and Output Formatting

 ["javascript", "typescript", "react", "nextjs", "remix", "node"]

-Array flattening and object flattening solve related but distinct problems.
-Array flattening merges nested arrays into a single array.
+Array flattening and object flattening solve related but different problems.
+Array flattening merges nested arrays into one array.
 Object flattening takes nested objects and converts them into a single object with dot-notation or bracket-notation keys (e.g., {"a.b.c": 1}).

 FAQ